"

 The first system is metabolic, the homeostatic pathway.
 The center of the homeostatic system is the hypothalamus in the brain coordinating multiple inputs to increase or decrease the drive to eat:

 • Endocrine signals from the gastrointestinal tract such as ghrelin secreted by the stomach signal hunger and satiation during a meal.
-The shrinking stomach hours after a meal triggers the secretion of the hormone ghrelin.
+Hours after the last meal the shrinking stomach triggers the secretion of the hormone ghrelin.
 The brain registers the increased ghrelin blood concentrations.
 We start feeling hungry.
 As the stomach fills and expands during a meal ghrelin secretion tapers off and satiation sets in.

 • If we gain weight the growing adipose tissue increases the secretion of the hormone leptin.
 The hypothalamus detects those higher concentrations and reduces the drive to eat.
 If we lose the weight the opposite happens.
 Falling leptin concentrations increase the drive to eat.